Edited By : Renée Deveney

 Who Can Use Paraquat?

-Only certified pesticide applicators can use paraquat because the EPA has classified any herbicide containing paraquat as a restricted use product.
+Only certified pesticide applicators can use paraquat because the EPA has classified any herbicide containing paraquat as a restricted-use product.
 This means it has the potential to cause adverse health and environmental effects without proper precautions.

 Pesticide applicator certification occurs at the state, local or tribal level, depending on where you’re applying chemicals.
-To apply paraquat in more than one jurisdiction, you must obtain certification from each area you operate.
+To apply paraquat in more than one jurisdiction, you must obtain certification from each area in which you operate.
 Individuals may also pursue either private or commercial federal pesticide applicator certification.

 Restrictions for Paraquat Use